 He holds an MBA from Deakin University and a range of qualifications in accounting and leadership, including a Graduate Certificate in Professional Accounting and an Executive Certificate in Corporate Governance.

-A Fellow of the Institute of Public Accountants, a Member of the Australian Institute of Company Directors, and a Certified CEO with The CEO Institute, John’s long-standing commitment to community includes previous board leadership roles with Colac Area Health, Sacred Heart Primary School, and Trinity College Colac and he is excited to be joining the Board at Rural Northwest Health.
+A Fellow of the Institute of Public Accountants, a Member of the Australian Institute of Company Directors, and a Certified CEO with The CEO Institute, John’s long-standing commitment to community includes previous board leadership roles with Colac Area Health, Sacred Heart Primary School, and Trinity College Colac and he is excited to be on the Board at Rural Northwest Health.

 Patriece Shelly is an accomplished senior healthcare leader with over two decades of experience spanning public and private sectors.